lrAlval/SAA-C03/docs/corporate/AWS Organizations.md

 - A single account can not be in two different organisations

 ## Cost Management
-- Consolidated billing makes monthly fees for some ressources, which are used by multiple accounts within the [[AWSOrganisations]], only be payed once (E.g. [[AWSShield]])
+- Consolidated billing makes monthly fees for some ressources, which are used by multiple accounts within the [[AWS Organizations]], only be payed once (E.g. [[AWSShield]])
 - Benefits for aggregated usage of ressources and services
 - Share reserved [[EC2]] instances and savings plans between your AWS  accounts